prabhubeec/PowerBI-ImageGallery/README.md

 *   It also supports image64 with length less than 1024 size
 *   Images with the Image title available as optional
 *   Image sliding animation

+# Usage

+*   Just download the *imageGallery-Import.pbiviz* file and import the files to your Power BI Report